vahpy/HoloAutopsy/README.md

 This project uses and customises "UnityVolumeRendering," which is available at github.com/mlavik1/UnityVolumeRendering.
 Please refer to this repository for licensing and additional information.
 The project also utilises "OpenDicom," which is available at https://sourceforge.net/projects/opendicom/.
 Please refer to this website for licensing and additional information.

 # Disclaimer
-- Warning: This project is a prototype for research purposes, therefore, deployment is not very seamless and you may encounter some issues.
-Also, it must not be used for real or commercial applications, as we do not provide any warranty of its functionality.
+This is a research prototype, and deployment may not be seamless, and it is not intended for real or commercial use as there is no warranty for its functionality.